HSCTarou/hsctarou.github.io/_posts/2021-04-04-PickleRick-Writeup-TryHackMe.md

  - Privesc
 ---

-This time i'll be working with [Pickle Rick](https://www.tryhackme.com/room/picklerick) room from **TryHackMe**.
-This is a free lab with low difficulty.
+This time i'll be working with the room [Pickle Rick](https://www.tryhackme.com/room/picklerick) from **TryHackMe**.
+This is a free lab with an easy difficulty.

 ## Lab info